 In the past, there has not been any labour market information specific for our area.
 Most of our statistics have been combined with the City of Greater Sudbury.
 As such, a committee was created in 2007 with service providers and economic partners to work with employers within our area to more accurately develop labour market information in the Manitoulin-Sudbury DSB catchment area.
 In 2008, we successfully partnered with LAMBAC and they took the lead in contracting with several companies to collect data from local businesses for the Manitoulin Island and LaCloche areas.
 This information was gathered, organized and added to a web based program that is accessible by stakeholders and the general public.
 This program allows employers to enter their employment statistics online and indicate their future workforce needs, thus facilitating the dissemination of this information to the public.
-Such information allows educational institutions to plan their course offerings and curricula to meet the anticipated demand for skilled labour.
-This employer-demand information allows unemployed or underemployed individuals to target their job search to become employable with these employers.
-As identified in our last business plan, we expanded this program to our other two catchment areas in Sudbury East and Sudbury North.
-This web site is reviewed and updated yearly.

-Labour market information that is current and accurate will be a useful tool for municipal and first nation economic developers as they recruit new business investment, and as they advise local business people on their hopes to expand or diversify their operations.
+Such information allows educational institutions to plan their course offerings and curricula to meet the anticipated demand This employer-demand information allows unemployed or for skilled labour. underemployed individuals to target their job search to become employable with these employers.
+The website includes all of our catchment areas and is reviewed and updated yearly.
+Labour market information that is current and accurate will be a useful tool for municipal and first nation economic developers as they recruit new business investment.
+They will be able to provide advice to local business people on their hopes to expand or diversify their operations.
 The Manitoulin-Sudbury DSB continues to use this information to assist its clients in their future training needs that will complement the local labour market's needs.
 This information is available to other agencies and businesses for their own needs.